 How to get a mortgage with a default

 Lenders each have their own criteria to assess mortgage applications.
 That’s why it’s important to understand your lender’s criteria before applying with them.
 This is an area where an expert would be so pivotal.
 Based on your circumstances, an experienced advisor would know where to place your mortgage and how.

 The first thing our advisors would do is to go through your information and ask general questions such as how much you’re looking to borrow, deposit amounts and so on.
 Once this is all understood, advisors can then make a start on checking what products you may qualify for.

 Knowing what your credit file contains is extremely important, especially when applying for a mortgage with a default.
 This is because your credit file will show you the exact details that lenders will also look for.
 This is paramount for a mortgage advisor, as your credit file can show exactly which lenders you may or may not be suitable for.
 Websites such as Check My File allow users to check all four major credit reports in one place.

-An expert mortgage advisor that has experience in this field will match your criteria to the best-suited lender, with the aim of ticking every single box in their assessment and getting your mortgage through to offer.
+An advisor with experience in this field will match your criteria to the best-suited lender.
+This is done with the aim of ticking every single box in their assessment and getting your mortgage through to offer.

 Speak to an expert mortgage advisor